A not-for-profit artist residency located on Brier Island, Nova Scotia.

 The two week residencies are open to artists from all backgrounds and at any stage of their career.
 The residency is suitable for visual artists, performers, writers and musicians.

 The facilities are set on 6 acres of pastoral land that include a restored heritage church with a common studio, space for workshops and exhibitions.
 Artists stay in the “Buckman House”, a two bedroom house that can be a shared accommodation or in the “Loft” which is private.
-There are also two private studios near the church.
+There are also three private studios near the church and a fiber arts studio on the waterfront that should be ready for use in the fall of 2025.

 The church also has a large vintage printing press that is accessible to experienced print makers.